eshandas/django_project_template_mongo/README.md

 * Add tasks file in /utils/ for e.g /utils/email_tasks.py.
 This holds all the async tasks to be handed to Celery for execution

-* Make sure a /demo_mongo/celery.py file is present.
+* Make sure a /main/celery.py file is present.
 This holds all the project level configuration for Celery.
 The settings are
 ```
 from __future__ import absolute_import
 import os
 from celery import Celery

 # set the default Django settings module for the 'celery' program.
-os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'demo_mongo.settings.stage')
+os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'main.settings.stage')

-app = Celery('demo_mongo',
+app = Celery('main',
              broker='redis://localhost:6379/0',
              backend='redis://localhost:6379/0',
              include=['utils.indexing_tasks', 'utils.email_tasks'])